 Image Credit: wikimedia

 Also known as the Central Market, the Nagar is most visited by locals, mainly because the street connects to the metro line, and hence, is another easily approached place.
-The market is again, particularly famous among female shoppers of all age groups, offering a wide range of options, with endless rows of textile and garment stores.
-It is also a popular shopping site where you can get whatever you desire for, other than clothing – accessories, clothes, footwear, bags.
-The extremely skilled Mehendi artists are spotted on every other step on the road-side.
+The market is again the best place to buy clothes in Delhi, particularly famous among female shoppers of all age groups, offering a wide range of options, with endless rows of textile and garment stores.
+It is also a popular shopping site where you can get whatever you desire, other than clothing – accessories, clothes, footwear, bags.
+The extremely skilled Mehendi artists are spotted on every other step on the roadside.
 Bargaining is a must if you wish to get the best in this market.